A Fiery Conversation

 In short: Let’s honor the traditions your recipe is rooted in, by honoring the elders who pass these traditions to us.
 For the sake of the herbal tradition, please keep the name Fire Cider in the public domain where it has always belonged, thanks to the generous teachings of our elders.

 You can read Rosemary’s eloquent and wise-as-always response to the situation at this link.
-Rosemary’s website features a recipe for Fire Cider, which has been featured in many of her original class handbooks such as her home study course.
+Rosemary’s own Fire Cider recipe has been featured in many of her original class handbooks such as her home study course.
 Her Fire Cider formula can also be found in her classic book “Herbal Recipes for Vibrant Health” – our favorite lifelong herbal remedy manual.
 Mountain Rose Herbs, one of our favorite sources for sustainably harvested herbs, also has a great post on making Fire Cider here.

 PS: thank you sweet Rosemary, for sharing this beautiful recipe with all of us over the last three decades, and for inspiring a community of strong, fiery herbalists who are deeply touched by your years of work, and now pay our respect to your teachings by responding en masse to this situation.
 We honor you, we support you, and we bless you!